-Everything you need to know about Design Sprints in one place with no sales pitches.
-Solid foundations on how to perform user research, ideation, and prototyping in fast-paced low-budget projects.
+Everything you need to know about Design Thinking and Design Sprints in one place with no sales pitches.
+Solid foundations on user research, ideation, and prototyping in fast-paced low-budget projects.

-Get in shape to run your own Design Sprints.
+Get in shape to run your own Design Sprint.

-Along with teaching you the roots and foundations, our comprehensive program uses rich scenarios and a peer designing approach to expose you to the practice and give you the confidence and skills you need to plan and execute your own Design Sprints.
+Along with teaching you the roots and foundations, our comprehensive program uses rich scenarios and a peer designing approach to expose you to the practice and give you the confidence, skills and tools you need to plan and execute your own Design Sprint.